tinyheero/tinyheero.github.io/_posts/2017-03-08-how-to-bayesian-infer-101.md

 Notice how when <span class="inlinecode">$Y = 1$</span>, this expression becomes <span class="inlinecode">$P(Y = 1 |\ \theta) = \theta$</span>.
 And when <span class="inlinecode">$Y = 0$</span>, this expression becomes <span class="inlinecode">$P(Y = 0\ |\ \theta) = 1 - \theta$</span>.

-This particular expression is actually the probability mass function of the [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution).
+This particular expression is actually the probability mass function (pmf) of the [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution).
 The Bernoulli distribution is used when we are describing a single trial (e.g. coin flip) with two possible outcomes (e.g. heads or tails).
 We can extend this to the situation where we have multiple independent trials very easily.
 First, we let <span class="inlinecode">$y_{i}$</span> represent the outcome of the i<sup>th</sup> coin flip and the set of all outcomes to be <span class="inlinecode">$D$</span>.
 Since each coin toss is an independent trial (i.e. the outcome of a coin toss is independent of the previous coin toss outcomes), the probability of <span class="inlinecode">D</span> is then multiplicative product of the individual outcomes:

 <div>
 $$\begin{align}